'Lockdown made me feel like I was in prison'

 John Nicholl is registered deafblind.

-The County Antrim man was born deaf and was later diagnosed with Ushers syndrome, a condition that has left him with very little sight.
+The County Antrim man was born deaf and was later diagnosed with Usher syndrome, a condition that has left him with very little sight.

-He communicates through hands-on sign language and as a result was left extremely isolated during periods of lockdown in Northern Ireland.
+He communicates through hands-on sign language.
+As a result, he was left extremely isolated during periods of lockdown in Northern Ireland.

 There are around 400,000 people who are deafblind in the UK with 11,000 registered in Northern Ireland.

-Deafblind UK say it is handling three times more wellbeing calls than it did before the pandemic.
+Deafblind UK says it is handling three times more well-being calls than it did before the pandemic.

 Video journalist: Niall McCracken